-Starter prices are low at only $7.99 a month billed annually ($10.99 billed monthly), but that's because the base plan is relatively underpowered: 1GB RAM, 20GB storage and only 150GB traffic (most starter plans have at least 500GB.)
+Starter prices are low at only $5 billed monthly (yes, monthly- no long-term contracts required), but that's because the base plan is relatively underpowered: self-managed, 1GB RAM, 20GB storage and only 150GB traffic (even A2's most basic shared hosting plan gives you 500GB.)

-Its managed SSD Saturn VPN plan (opens in new tab) gets you 4GB RAM, two CPU cores, 50GB storage and 450GB bandwidth, all for $31.99 a month on the annual plan.
+Its managed SSD Saturn VPN plan (opens in new tab) gets you 4GB RAM, four CPU cores, 50GB storage and 650GB bandwidth, all for $48 a month on the annual plan.

 Comparing plans with other hosts is difficult as there are so many factors to consider, but to take a single example, Bluehost's Enhanced VPS includes a similar 4GB RAM, two CPU cores and 60GB storage and a chunky 2TB bandwidth.
 Its introductory price is fractionally lower at $29.99 for all plan lengths, but doubles on renewal to $59.99.
 If you need the extra bandwidth, Bluehost looks good; if CPU cores and long-term cost is a priority, maybe Accu Web is best.

 Accu Web's dedicated plans are so configurable that there's no space to begin to cover them here, but essentially you're able to select a data center, then choose from a large number of base servers, each of which supports adding a RAID card, control panel, SQL Server (Express, Web, Standard and Enterprise editions), mail server, CDP backup plan, firewall, IPv6 address and more.

 Beware, though: specs and prices vary considerably, depending on the data center you choose (Singapore has only a handful of servers, and even $500 a month systems only give you 10TB traffic a month, although you can add more.)
 Browse the Dedicated Server product pages carefully to see if they're right for you.

 The Accu Web Hosting website has some very in-depth comparison tables of its various plans, handy when you're trying to choose whatever is best for you.